likealittle/flickr/README.txt

 == INSTALL:

-* sudo gem install flickr
+  sudo gem install flickr

 == LICENSE:

 (The MIT License)

-Copyright (c) 2008 Scott Raymond, Patrick Plattes, Chris Taggart
+Copyright (c) 2005-2010 Scott Raymond, Patrick Plattes, Chris Taggart, Rafal Piekarski

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the